iGovDirect/Security-Review/README.md

 ## What is it we want to achieve?

 The system will never be able to claim that it is secure against every threat.
-Instead, the systems goal is to:
+Instead, the systems goal is to make it more secure and conviniant than todays system by:

 1. Scan passports (read MRZ, read chip)
 2. Verify its a real passport (ReadID does some extra verifications, i.e. is there a hashed fingerprint?)